andrewboring/alarm-images/README.md

 Each image is built from [upstream tarballs](https://archlinuxarm.org/about/downloads) distributed by the Arch Linux ARM project, but written to a prepared 8GB image file.
 This image file can then be written to any SD Card 8GB+.
 The remaining space of the SD Card can be used as desired (expand partition and filesystem to fit, or create additional partitions).

+You will still need to run `pacman-key init` and  `pacman-key --populate archlinuxarm` after burning the image.

 ## Background

 Installing Arch Linux ARM to an SD Card is as simple as following their instructions.
 However, it's a manual process that gets tiresome when you need to test installation/setup/deployment scripts.
 Building an image is better, but the conventional entry point for MicroSD Cards these days is 32GB.
-Writing an image from a 32GB card takes too much space, and writing that 32GB back to card (even when most of the data is empty) is too time consuming.
+Writing an image from a 32GB card takes too much disk space, and writing that 32GB back to card (even when most of the data is empty) is too time consuming.
 An 8GB base image is much better.

 But building sparse images on macOS to create BIOS partitions, write Ext4 filesystems, and unpack Arch Linux ARM with bsdtar is...challenging, at best.